karashiiro/DTwitterFeed/README.md

 # DTwitterFeed
-A Discord bot that posts to a channel when a Twitter account posts.
+A Discord bot that follows Twitter account posts.

 ## Setup
 Install the dependencies, build it with `go build`, and set the environment variable `DTWITTERFEED_BOT_TOKEN` to your Discord bot token.